awslabs/data-compare-tool/README.md

 A. HTML:
 Once the process is completed.
 The result will be generated as .html file.
 Filename format is <<Job Name>>_<<yyyy-MM-DD_HH-mm>>.html.
 This file has details like table name, ignored columns, max decimals compared, compared only date, source table count, target table count, matched rows count, missing rows count, unmatched rows count, additional rows in target, execution started at, time taken for execution, status, message and report link in case if any data mismatch.
+Also it contains link Summary Report In CSV for these data in csv format.

 In case if any mismatch of data found, then it generates separate .html file for each table.
 Filename format is <<schema_name>>_<<table_name>>_table_comparison_result_<<yyyy-MM-DD_HH-mm>>.html.
 Navigation link is available to this page from data_comparison_result_<<yyyy-MM-DD_HH-mm>>.html page in that respective row.
+Also it contains link Detailed Report In CSV for these data in csv format.

 Possible Status values: Completed / Failed.
 Completed means the tool has compared the data.
 Failed means it was unable to compare the data.
 Possible Message: Additional rows found in Target / Rows did not migrated from source / Tuple value mismatched / Data Matched.